sciknoworg/subject-indexing-dataset/library-records-dataset/README.md

 ### Conclusion

-Understanding the `dcterms:subject` and `subject` property within TIBKAT records is crucial for researchers, librarians, and anyone working on categorizing or finding resources by subject.
-By focusing on this property, users can gain insights into the content and relevance of the resources cataloged in the TIBKAT system.
+Understanding the `dcterms:subject` and `subject` property within these library records is crucial for researchers, librarians, and anyone working on categorizing or finding resources by subject.
+By focusing on this property, users can gain insights into the content and relevance of the resources cataloged in this library system.

 # 📊 Some Statistics for the Dataset